fishcus/KAP-manual/en/installation/config/configuration.en.md

 * **kylin.engine.mr.table-ext-col-divisor-for-mapper**

   When `kylin.engine.mr.table-ext-col-divisor-for-mapper-enabled=true`, this property will take effect.
 It specifies the column divisor for mapper number of table sampling job, default value is `20`.
 The formula is **wantedMapperCount=`ceil((rowCount/1,000,000,000) * (columnCount/columnDivisor))`**, `rowCount` stands for row number of table, `columnCount` stands for column number of table.
 Please note that wantedMapperCount may not equal to the actual mapper number of table sampling job.
 This configuration can be overridden at **project** level.

+* **kap.metric.diagnosis.graph-writer-type**

+  This property specifies whether to write Kyligence Enterprise metrics into InfluxDB.
+Default value is `BLACK_HOLE`, which means not written.
+When the value is set to `INFLUX`, metric info will be written to InfluxDB.

+* **kap.metric.diagnosis.influxDB-database**

+  This property specifies database name for saving Kyligence Enterprise metric info in InfluxDB, default value is `KAP_METRIC`.

+* **kap.metric.diagnosis.influxDB-address**

+  This property specifies InfluxDB address which Kyligence Enterprise connected to.

+* **kap.metric.diagnosis.influxDB-username**

+  This property specifies username of InfluxDB, default value is `root`.

+* **kap.metric.diagnosis.influxDB-password**

+  This property specifies password of InfluxDB, default value is `root`.
+We support plaintext and encrypted password for this property, empty password is not supported.
+  Encryption method: run `$KYLIN_HOME/bin/kylin.sh io.kyligence.kap.tool.general.CryptTool AES your_password` to get encrypted password，we take the encrypted password as `encrypted_pass`, then configure `kap.metric.diagnosis.influxDB-password=${encrypted_pass}`.

 ### JVM Configuration Setting